-The Safety and Security Department works actively with the Dean of Students, the Office of Residential Life and Housing and Buildings & Grounds to review policies, procedures, and potential risks to students, staff, faculty, and visitors.
+The Safety and Security Department works actively with the Dean of Students, the Office of Residential Life and Housing and Campus Planning and Facilities to review policies, procedures, and potential risks to students, staff, faculty, and visitors.

 All NYC campus buildings are staffed with contract security professional(s) and/or a Fire Life Security Director at all entry/exit areas.
-Our proprietary in-house Security Coordinators/Managers have direct oversight of the security professionals and conduct regular inspection tours.
+Our proprietary inhouse Security Managers have direct oversight of the security professionals and conduct regular inspection tours.

 Access to NYC campus buildings and grounds is a privilege extended to students, faculty, staff, and authorized visitors.
-The University encourages an open environment with limited restrictions to provide reasonable protection to the campus community.
 Security professionals maintain a schedule of locking and unlocking all buildings based on use, class schedules, special events, and safety concerns.

 Access to campus facilities is on an as-needed basis and regulated by strict access card procedures.
 Some facilities have individual hours, which may vary at different times of the year.
-Residential housing buildings and key entry/exit areas at the University are open twenty-four hours a day, seven days a week (24/7).

 Entry into all NYC campus buildings, including Residential Housing, requires a valid university identification (ID) card that has been granted authorization specific to the designated building and/or area.
 With the valid ID card, the person will be able to utilize the card reader to release the turnstile for entry and/or be identified as the ID holder by a photograph to enter.

-• If a student, staff, or faculty does not possess their valid ID or have an expired ID, they must identify themselves to the security professional for a database query.
+If a student, staff member, or faculty member does not possess their valid ID or have an expired ID, they must identify themselves to the security professional for a database query.
 Once identified via secondary identification or by database photograph/data, they will be issued a temporary day pass.